Matilda Wallace: Birth of Annie

-1871, her daughter Mary Ann Sarah Wallace was born at Menindee.After returning home Matilda took her three-week old baby to their old camp."In the morning my husband said he had something wonderful to show me, and when I went out he pointed out the ground covered' with rat tracks.
+1871, her daughter Mary Ann Sarah Wallace was born at Menindee.
+After returning home Matilda took her three-week old baby to their old camp.
+"In the morning my husband said he had something wonderful to show me, and when I went out he pointed out the ground covered' with rat tracks.
 The rats had passed in thousands during the night, all travelling south...
 I may mention this rat invasion happened in March, 1871.
 My husband is now started for Adelaide with some fat sheep, leaving me and my little baby alone.
 He was to have been away ten weeks; but it's quite three months before he arrives back.
 In July 1872, I arrived at what was to be my permanent home.
 We had splendid rains, and a very good supply of good stock water in the new well."

 Later years

 "After getting my home nicely arranged, in about four months I started with my little daughter for Adelaide, which is the first visit I had paid that city for twelve years."
-Pregnant again, after having lost five sons, one at Mt Gambier and four buried at Sturt's Meadows Matiilda travelled to Adelaide late in 1872 for family support, giving birth to Alfred Abey Tom Whitfield Wallace, on January 24, 1873.The name ‘Abey’ was an affectionate name that Matilda called her husband, and Whitfield was the maiden name of Abraham’s mother.
+Pregnant again, after having lost five sons, one at Mt Gambier, one on the way to Paroo and three buried at Sturt's Meadows Matiilda travelled to Adelaide late in 1872 for family support, giving birth to Alfred Abey Tom Whitfield Wallace, on 24 January 1873.
+The name ‘Abey’ was an affectionate name that Matilda called her husband, and Whitfield was the maiden name of Abraham's mother.
 Both children were baptized at Holy Trinity Church, the first Anglican Church in Adelaide.
 After her sixth son died in early infancy, she began writing her memoir, "Twelve Years' Life in Australia, from 1859 to 1871".
 She concluded her memoir: ‘I have now recorded the most stirring incidents of my life in the bush, so I will say good-bye to my readers.
 She never returned to Sturt's Meadows or to England.
-Matilda did not see the second home built at Sturt's Meadows completed in 1878.